MykalMachon/coffee.mykal.codes/README.md

 ## Technical goals

-- Astro-based frontend (`/services/app`)
+- Vite-based frontend (`/services/app`)
-  - Should have a performant, accessible, and homepage.
+  - Should have a performant, accessible, homepage with react.
   - Should provide an admin interface for writing and editing posts.
   - Should have animations using framer motion (want to learn).
 - Go-based api (`/services/api`)